Musicology Handbook

 Oral exams

 Each general exam module has its own oral exam.
 These are scheduled at the end of the semester within which the module is submitted (December for fall, May for spring) on one day designated by the department.
 If a student submits more than one module in a particular semester, they will sit for more than one oral exam.
-For the 2024-2025 academic year, oral exams are scheduled for May 9, 2025.
+For the 2025-2026 academic year, oral exams are scheduled for December 15, 2025 for the Fall and May 8, 2026 for the Spring.

 Language exam and general exam planning and approval process